 For his special services as chairman of the board of trustees for the preparation of the 150th anniversary of the Vienna Technical University, he was awarded the dignity of honorary citizen and senator by the university in 1967.

 In the last years of his life, he had negotiated a merger agreement with the Brau AG Group in Linz and the Schwechater Brewery.
-Had the deal gone through, it would have given the Schwechater Brewery a majority in the merged company.
-The deal however fell through because of the opposition of certain family members.
+If the deal gone through, it would have given the Schwechater Brewery a majority in the merged company.
+The deal, however, fell through because of the opposition of certain family members.
 Dipl.-Ing.
 Gustav Mautner Markhof died shortly afterwards.
 His son, Gustav II, completed the merger with the Brau AG in 1978 thus fulfilling his father’s vision.

-On the occasion of the sixtieth birthday of Gustav I, the commemorative publication of the Österreichische Ingenieur-Zeitschrift (Austrian Engineering Journal, issue 11, 1969) wrote: “Dipl.-Ing.
-Gustav Mautner Markhof, Chairman of the Board of the Schwechater Brewery, is one of those increasingly rare individuals who do not want to be honored at every opportunity, nor do they care to listen to laudations”.
+On the occasion of the sixtieth birthday of Gustav I, the commemorative publication of the Österreichische Ingenieur-Zeitschrift (Austrian Engineering Journal, issue 11, 1969) wrote, “Dipl.-Ing.
+Gustav Mautner Markhof, Chairman of the Board of the Schwechater Brewery, is one of those increasingly rare individuals who neither want to be honoured at every opportunity, nor do they care to listen to laudations”.
 He died much too soon on October 7, 1970 at the age of 61.
 In 1968, he had greatly supported the Vienna Technical Museum on its 50th anniversary celebrations.
-His obituary in the 1972 Bulletin of the History of Technology reads: “Throughout his life, Dipl.-Ing.
-Gustav Mautner Markhof was particularly committed to technology and for this reason was an enthusiastic supporter of the Technical Museum.
+Dipl.-Ing.
+Rolf Niederhuemers wrote an obituary in the 1972 Bulletin of the History of Technology, which reads, “Throughout his life, Dipl.-Ing.
+Gustav Mautner Markhof was particularly committed to technology and for that reason was an enthusiastic supporter of the Technical Museum.
 The calm and amiable manner with which he was always ready to support the interests of the Technical Museum shall be an example to us and will remain unforgotten.”
 Through his humanity and conciliation, he always understood the concerns of others.
 His final resting place is in the family crypt in Vienna Stammersdorf.